marcosalis/kraken/README.md

 ## Release... the Kraken!

-*Kraken* is an easy to use, powerful and fast Android bitmaps and data caching framework, based and refactored from my original open source <b>droid_utils</b> @Luluvise (which can be found at https://github.com/Luluvise/droid-utils).
+*Kraken* is an easy to use, powerful and fast Android bitmaps/data loading and caching framework, based and refactored from my original open source project <b>droid_utils</b> @Luluvise (which can be found at https://github.com/Luluvise/droid-utils).

 It can be used from Android versions **2.2** upwards, and it is based on Google's **Guava** and **google-http-java-client** libraries, and **Jackson** for JSON data processing.